ULTRA: Group Tests

 - A message appears to let you know that your request for control was sent.
 If you decide you don't want control, you can cancel your request.

-If you receive one of these notifications while you're working on an test, the system saves your work automatically.
+If you receive one of these notifications while you're working on a group test, the system saves your work automatically.
 You can choose to leave the test and turn over control to the member requesting access.
 Or, you can ignore the request and keep working.

 Remember, as you work on a group test, you can save a draft and other group members are allowed to edit it.
 Everyone in the group can keep track of the latest version of the work.